Long-Term Benefits of Braces for Children

 Children who grow up with poor teeth often suffer long-term effects.
 This is two-fold because of their dental health and because of how their peers treat them.
 As a result, parents need to fully understand the problems a child with crooked teeth experiences and how braces can help them overcome these issues as fully as possible.

 People Harshly Judge Crooked Teeth

-Even though crooked teeth have nothing to do with indicating a person’s intelligence, abilities, or value, most individuals will harshly judge a person who has crooked teeth.
-That judgment typically lies in the belief that crooked teeth are not only ugly but a problem that impacts lower-class individuals who don’t have money to straighten and repair their smile.
+Crooked teeth have nothing to do with indicating a person’s intelligence, abilities, or value.
+Still, most individuals will harshly judge a person who has crooked teeth.
+That judgment typically lies in the belief that crooked teeth are not just ugly.
+They imply the impression of lower-class individuals who don’t have money to straighten and repair their smile.

 Harsh judgments like these are not fair but are a real part of the world.
-As a result, many adults work hard to improve the appearance of their teeth once they have insurance to cover the repairs.
-Unfortunately, children may not have that luxury unless their parents fully understand just how much a child’s life is affected when they have crooked teeth.
+As a result, many adults work hard to improve the appearance of their teeth.
+Once they have their own jobs or insurance to cover the repairs, orthodontics become an option.
+Unfortunately, children may not have that luxury.
+Unless, of course, their parents fully understand just how much a child’s life is affected when they have crooked teeth.

 Children May Be Seriously Mocked for Crooked Teeth

-When a child has crooked teeth, their oral health often suffers and may even trigger bad breath or other issues such as gingivitis.
+When a child has crooked teeth, their oral health often suffers.
+Misaligned teeth may even trigger bad breath or other issues such as gingivitis.
 These health issues are embarrassing to many children and complicate the self-image problems caused by crooked teeth.
-Sadly, the mental health issues caused by bullying due to bad teeth can be worse than the physical problems and can stick with a person forever.
+Sadly, the mental health issues caused by bullying due to bad teeth can be worse than physical problems.
+These invisible wounds can stick with a person forever.

 For example, studies have found that children who were bullied carry not only the scars of the emotional hurt caused by bullying but also their self-esteem issues into adulthood.
 This decreased self-perception occurs because the mocking that a person received as a child had an impact on a subconscious level of self-image as well as a conscious level.

-For example, an adult who was called “ugly” as a child because they had crooked teeth may still feel that they are ugly years later.
-Therefore, parents of children with crooked teeth need to talk to them about any bullying they may have experienced and to take steps to get their teeth corrected with braces as soon as possible will also end the bullying.
+For example, an adult who was called “ugly” as a child because they had crooked teeth.
+They may still feel that they are ugly years later.
+Therefore, parents of children with crooked teeth need to talk to them about any bullying they may have experienced.
+Taking steps to get their teeth corrected with braces as soon as possible will also end the bullying.

 In the past, children often fought as hard as they could to avoid getting braces.
 However, advances in restorative dentistry have removed almost all of the pain and discomfort that made wearing braces such as a challenge.
 For example, there are pain-free braces that fit over teeth without having to be attached to them.